expressjs/expressjs.com/4x/en/api/req-query.md

-This property is an object containing the parsed query-string, defaulting to `{}`.
+This property is an object containing a property for each query string parameter in the route.
+If there is no query string, it is the empty object, `{}`.

 ```js
 // GET /search?q=tobi+ferret